 GROWTH OPTION 4 - LINE SITING AND MERCHANT TRANSMISSION ASSETS

-Prepared by PricewaterhouseCoopers Securities (PwCS)

 Description of this Growth Option

 This option concerns the creation of growth through improvements in the siting of gas and power lines and the development of merchant transmission facilities.
 In this approach we are concerned with both value and physical growth of the transmission network in the gas and electric sectors.